kmesfun/Currency-Price-EU-USD-Prediction/README.md

-3 features are used to determine the price.
+There are 3 features that are used to determine the price.
 It uses some textual feature: **three popular technical indicators** that can help the model predict the price as they help human traders to do the same task.

 ## Technical Indicators